 - The location of your users and your internal resources, such as your data center or corporate network.
 To decrease latency, select a location that is in close proximity to your users and resources.

 The CPU platforms that are available for that region and zone.
-SAP NetWeaver on GCP is supported for Intel's Broadwell and Haswell processors, for production workloads.
+SAP NetWeaver on GCP is supported for Intel's Broadwell, Haswell, and Skylake processors, for production workloads.

 - For more information, see SAP Note 2456432: SAP Applications on Google Cloud Platform: Supported Products and Google VM types.

-- For details about where Haswell and Broadwell processors are available in Compute Engine, see Regions and Zones.
+- For details about which regions the Haswell, Broadwell, and Skylake processors are available for use with Compute Engine, see Regions and Zones.

-That your SAP AS and your database must be in the same zone.
+That your SAP AS and your database must be in the same region.

 You can use the standard GCP methods to deploy your VMs on Compute Engine: the